JamieHogg-depo/gscm/README.md

 This repository contains the code and modelled results described in the manuscript "Generalising the Shared Component Model: Creating the Health Determinants for Cancer Indexes for Areas" by James Hogg, Jessica Cameron, Susanna Cramb, Peter Baade and Kerrie Mengersen.

+### Input features

+The input features are available in `InputFeatures.csv`.
+The dataset contains a 11 columns, with the first identifying the 2016 SA2s.
+The remaining columns are estimates and standard deviations (SD) for the five cancer risk factor estimates.

+### HDCIA product

-The Health Determinants for Cancer Indexes for Areas (HDCIA) product are available in long-format upon request.
+The Health Determinants for Cancer Indexes for Areas (HDCIA) product are available in `HDCIAProduct.csv`.
 This dataset contains the following 37 columns.
 NOTE: Index 1 and 2 are provided for completeness, Index 3 is the most applicable.

 <!--from the authors. in the dataset `ModelledEstimates.csv`.--->